Janice Jenkins: Work

+As the director of the medical computing research laboratory (1981-2002) her research focused on automated arrhythmia analysis using advanced signal processing and computer techniques.
+She also had important collaboration with cardiac implant companies such as Medtronics and Boston Science who funded her work in defibrillator device and cardiac pacemakers control algorithms.

+Jenkins research led her to working with the biomedical engineering graduate program and later the biomedical engineering department established in 1996 where she held a courtesy appointment until she retired.

 She retired as a professor emerita in 2002, and returned to Chicago in her retirement.
-She died on December 29, 2023.

 Recognition

 Jenkins was elected to the College of Fellows of the American Institute for Medical and Biological Engineering in 1994, "for outstanding technical contributions and training of students in electrocardiology, including computer techniques for automatic arrhythmia analysis".
 She was also elected as an IEEE Fellow in 1995 and as a Fellow of the American College of Cardiology in 1998.

 When Rada Mihalcea was named as a collegiate professor of computer science in 2020, she chose her professorship to be named in honor of Jenkins.